Wawki/minion/docs/source/configure_minion.rst

 Hostname Whitelist and Blacklist
 ================================

-As of Minion 0.3 release, Minion will blacklist the following IP addresses from scanning.
+By default, Minion will blacklist the following IP addresses from scanning.

 .. code-block:: python